-Barriers to employment for people with epilepsy can be many and vary depending on the type of epilepsy and the work environment size.
-The main barriers especially in SMEs (Small and Medium Enterprises) include:
+There can be many barriers to employment for people with epilepsy and vary depending on the type of epilepsy and the size of the work environment.
+The main barriers, especially in SMEs (Small and Medium Enterprises), include:

 • Access to information.
 People with epilepsy often find it difficult to access information about available jobs because this information is not always available in accessible formats.

 • Negative attitudes.
-People with epilepsy often encounter prejudices and negative attitudes from employers and colleagues, which can negatively affect their professional career.
+People with epilepsy often encounter prejudices and negative attitudes from employers and colleagues, which can adversely affect their professional careers.

 • Lack of assistive technologies.
-People with epilepsy often need assistive technologies to carry out their work activities, but these technologies are not always available or accessible in work environments.
+People with epilepsy often need accommodations and assistive technologies to carry out their work activities, of which are not always available or accessible in many work environments.

 • Inadequate training.
 People with epilepsy often do not have the opportunity to follow adequate training courses to prepare them for their desired professions, or do not have the specific training to use assistive technologies.